Trump Org. Charged Secret Service Up to $1,185 Per Night to Stay at Trump Properties - NewsBreak

 More than 500 retired US military personnel have taken lucrative jobs working for foreign governments – with generals and admirals landing roles in Saudi Arabia.
 At least 15 high ranking officials from the military have worked as paid consultants for the Defense Ministry of Saudi Arabia since 2016 - after a judge forced the military to hand over documents detailing the jobs.

-Steve Bannon Gets 4 Months Behind Bars for Defying Jan.
-6 Panel Subpoena

-Steve Bannon, a longtime ally of former President Donald Trump, was sentenced Friday to serve four months behind bars after defying a subpoena from the House committee investigating the Jan.
+WASHINGTON (AP) — Steve Bannon, a longtime ally of former President Donald Trump, was sentenced Friday to serve four months behind bars after defying a subpoena from the House committee investigating the Jan.
 6 insurrection at the U.S. Capitol.
-The judge allowed Bannon to stay free pending appeal and also imposed a fine...
+The judge allowed Bannon to stay free pending appeal and also imposed a fine of $6,500 as part of the sentence.
+Bannon was convicted in July of two counts of contempt of Congress: one for refusing to sit for a deposition and the other for refusing to provide documents.
+U.S. District Judge Carl Nichols handed down the sentence after saying the law was clear that contempt of Congress is subject to a mandatory minimum sentence of at least one month behind bars.
+Bannon’s lawyers had argued the judge could’ve sentenced him to probation instead.
+Prosecutors had asked for Bannon to be sent to jail for six months.
+The House panel had sought Bannon’s testimony over his involvement in Trump’s efforts to overturn the 2020 presidential election.
+Bannon has yet to testify or provide any documents to the committee, prosecutors wrote.

 Comments / 0